Church of the Brethren

 • YOUTH AND YOUNG ADULT NEWS

-The Church of the Brethren National Youth Conference 2026 will take place July 18-23, 2026, at the YMCA of the Rockies in Estes Park, Colorado.
+NYC 2026: The Church of the Brethren National Youth Conference 2026 will take place July 18-23, 2026, at the YMCA of the Rockies in Estes Park, Colorado.
 The theme for NYC 2026 is “Light Within Us,” based on Matthew 5:14-16.
 Youth who have finished 9th grade through their first year of college (or age equivalent) are invited to attend with adult advisors.
 This will be a week full of fellowship, worship, service projects, recreation, and so much more!
-Registration opens Jan.
+Registration opened Jan.
 5; visit www.brethren.org/nyc for more information.
 The cost of NYC is $625 for early bird registration, $650 for regular registration, and $675 for late registration.
-If you have any questions, reach out to Rachel Johnson (rjohnson@brethren.org).
-Harold Rose (Canton) attended the recent NYC preview event in Colorado if you have questions about the site, and Christy Waltersdorff coordinated NYC at Estes Park back in the 1980’s!
+For any questions, reach out to Rachel Johnson (rjohnson@brethren.org).
+Harold Rose (Canton) attended the NYC preview event in Colorado this past fall if you have questions about the site (read more at NYC 2026 Advisor Preview: A time for connection, growth, and planning – News), and Christy Waltersdorff (York Center) coordinated NYC at Estes Park back in the 1980’s!

 • DISASTER RESPONSE

-Brethren Disaster Ministries is continuing work this year at a rebuilding site in Letcher County, Ky., with new builds and repairs of homes damaged during the July 2022 flooding event.
-Illinois/Wisconsin is scheduled to assist with a team in Letcher County Dec.
-7-13.
-A second project site is expected to open later this year.
+Brethren Disaster Ministries is continuing work at a rebuilding site in Letcher County, Ky., with new builds and repairs of homes damaged during the July 2022 flooding event.
+Seth Long, Executive Director, was featured on a Nov.
+4 podcast talking about the work on HOMES Inc. in the community.
+You can listen here: https://www.christianapp.org/news/podcast.
+We are grateful for volunteers from our district who have assisted at this project.
 In 2026, our district’s volunteer week will shift to the summer, late August/early September.
+A group of nearly 100 disaster response volunteers also served in Johnson County, Tenn., from Sept.
+21 to Nov.
+15 to aid in the recovery from Hurricane Helene.

-For those interested in volunteering with Children’s Disaster Services, two trainings are available in spring 2026: Feb.
-20-21 in Beaufort, S.C., and Feb.
-27-28 in Glendale, Ariz.
+Children’s Disaster Services (CDS), a program of Brethren Disaster Ministries, deployed to western Washington State following catastrophic atmospheric river flooding that began on Dec.
+8. For those interested in volunteering with CDS, several trainings are available in late winter/spring 2026: Feb.
+20-21 in Beaufort, S.C. or Bradford, Ohio; Feb.
+27-28 in Glendale, Ariz.; or March 14-15 in La Verne, Calif.
 Registration, including all meals, curriculum, and overnight is $55 for early bird, and $65 if sent less than three weeks before the event.
 Participants in the 25-hour training, which includes a simulated shelter experience, learn to provide comfort and encouragement to children by offering the healing young children need in traumatic situations.
 Learn more and register at https://www.brethren.org/cds/training/.

 • 2026 CAMP EMMAUS DATES